mosesamaro/chessjure/README.md

 Chessjure is a work in progress chess application I've been writing to learn Clojure.

-There are bugs, and the AI is dumb as rocks, but you can run Chessjure and mostly play something resembling a chess.
+There are bugs, and the AI is dumb as rocks, but you can run Chessjure and mostly play something resembling chess. =)

 To run chessjure, you'll need leiningen.